-It has many ways you can try to avoid it.
-Drugs, alcohol, working all the time, never sitting still, distracting yourself with social media, denial, discounting, labeling it “weak,” or going back to bed after you take the kids to school.
+It has many ways you can try to deny it.
+Drugs, alcohol, working non-stop, never sitting still, distracting yourself with social media, or going back to bed after you take the kids to school.

 Watch this wonderful tale of the black dog of depression by Mathew Johnstone and published by the World Health Organization.

-It’s the difficult thing about depression.
-You’re fighting to become engaged outwardly, while struggling to break free of depression’s internal grip — a hold that can keep you paralyzed.
+That’s the complicated thing about classic depression.
+You’re fighting to become engaged outwardly, while struggling to break free of depression’s implosive force.

 “I know I should exercise.
 It’s hard to make myself want to do it.”

 “I don’t like to journal.
 I do it, but nothing changes.”

 “I took pills one time and they made me sick.“